 - RLST 3600, Comparative Religion: Religions of China (three credit hours)

 New courses may not appear in the course description section of the catalog.
-Contact the department for further information.
+Contact the faculty advisor for the most updated information.